rreece/rreece.github.io/publications.md

 Ryan's selected publications
 ===============================================================================

+Here you will find lists of my selected publications.

+First, note that you can get my CV here: [html](docs/Ryan_Reece_cv.html), [pdf](docs/Ryan_Reece_cv.pdf).

 ![](img/ryans-thesis.jpg "A search for new physics in high-mass ditau events in the ATLAS detector")

+### Ph.D.
+Thesis

+My graduate research as a student at the University of Pennsylvania, working with the ATLAS experiment at the Large Hadron Collider at CERN, was on the reconstruction and identification of hadronic tau decays, measuring the SM *Z&rarr;&tau;&tau;* production cross section in proton-proton collisions at *&radic;s* = 7 TeV, and searching for new physics in high-mass ditau events.
+You can download my thesis [here](pubs/2013-RReece-ZPrimeTautau-thesis.pdf) or find it at CDS as [CERN-THESIS-2013-075](https://cds.cern.ch/record/1560836).

 ATLAS Publications